AnonymouX47/term-image/docs/source/faqs.rst

    - The TUI doesn't work due to lack of `urwid <https://urwid.org>`_ support.
    - If stuck on Windows, you could use WSL + Windows Terminal.

+Why are colours not properly reproduced?
+   - Some terminals support 24-bit colors but have a **256-color pallete**.
+This limits color reproduction.

 Why do images look out-of-scale in my terminal?
    - Simply adjust your :ref:`font ratio <font-ratio-config>` setting appropriately.